swangarch/zero2ml/README.md

    - One-vs-all tasks with multi models training.
 ---

-### 3. Neural Network ✅
+### 3. Multilayer Perceptron (Neural Network) ✅

-Neural Network is implemented as an encapsulated class in Python,
+Multilayer Perceptron (Neural Network) is implemented as an encapsulated class in Python,
 capable of solving both regression and classification tasks.
 The design goal is to provide a reusable and modular implementation.